EURUSD up against a major support level. Is a break up next?

 But, should the pair fail to hold these levels and have a daily close below the 1.3969 level (prior May 2011 low), then what?

 We suspect a quick run to 1.3859 which is the prior Feb 2011 resistance before selling off to sub-1.3500 levels and beyond that, at least a move to 1.3700 so about 150-300pips to the downside.
 If selling continues to exacerbate along with the Greek tragedy, then there is no reason why the pair could not make its way down to the next big figure at 1.3500 so watch for price action for some clues.

 For bulls, your chance is now.
 Otherwise, the only reasonable and sensible place would be the aforementioned levels.

 Want More?
-My private members get all my trade setups & commentary daily.
+My private members get all my trade setups & commentary up to 3x per week.
 Click here to become a member.